YusukeIwaki/playwright-ruby-client/documentation/docs/api/page.md

 def reload(timeout: nil, waitUntil: nil)
 ```

-Returns the main resource response.
-In case of multiple redirects, the navigation will resolve with the response of the
+This method reloads the current page, in the same way as if the user had triggered a browser refresh.
+Returns the main
-last redirect.
+resource response.
+In case of multiple redirects, the navigation will resolve with the response of the last redirect.

 ## route